Vote Blue No Matter Who

-Bros4America started as Bros4Hillary, a Hillary Clinton advocacy group in 2016, and many of our long-time members and leadership team saw firsthand how divisiveness in our primary fractured the coalition needed to stop an authoritarian from stealing the presidency.
-That loss remains deeply painful, and is an injustice that may weigh on us forever.
+Bros4America started as Bros4Hillary, a Hillary Clinton advocacy group in 2016, and many of our long-time members and leadership team saw firsthand how divisiveness in our primary fractured the coalition needed to stop Trump.
+T

 Moreover, as we work to remove this president from the White House, we must reject his toxic and divisive tactics and policies.
 We cannot become the thing that we are fighting against.

 The social media sphere has become increasingly toxic.
-We understand the fear and frustration that permeates our nation.
+We understand the fear and frustration that has permeated the discourse.
 We feel and understand your pain.
-But we encourage you to remain civil in your discourse, to keep criticisms of your candidates fair and not personal, and to not destroy the coalition needed to win.

 In 2020, commentary that denigrates people of color or women cannot be tolerated, and we must rise up and condemn it whenever we see it.
 We simply can’t have it.
 It’s not what we stand for and it’s not who we are.
 If you disagree with a position, tackle the merits, not the person.